No To Euthanasia For People With DisabilitiesGradient Overlay

 Signatures

-- initiate a process of reporting and investigation into countries that have legalized euthanasia.
+• initiate a reporting and investigation procedure on the respect of the rights of persons with disabilities in countries that have legalized euthanasia.

 Cookies & Privacy